LUNCH HOUR: When the Big Boys Eat

 Bio of Will Seagers:

-Will Seagers (also credited as Matt Harper), within his multifaceted career and participation in numerous gay communities across the country in the '70s and '80s and beyond, worked as a print model and film performer.
+Will Seagers (also credited as Matt Harper), within his multifaceted careers and participation in numerous gay communities across the country in the '70s and '80s and beyond, worked as a print model, film performer, and DJ, just to name a few.
 He made iconic appearances in releases from Falcon, Hand in Hand, Joe Gage, Target (Bullet), J. Brian, Steve Scott, and more, including in lead roles in major classics like Gage's L.A.
 Tool & Die (1979) and Scott's Wanted (1980).
 He brought strong screen presence and exceptional acting to his roles and was scene partners with many fellow legends of classic porn.

 Will Seagers, present day image